Organised Danube cycling holidays between Passau and Vienna

-Since the Danube cycle path in Austria is one of the most traveled cycle ways in Europe, there are plenty of tour operators offering holiday packages today.
+Since the Danube cycle path in Austria is one of the most travelled cycle ways in Europe, there are plenty of tour operators offering holiday packages today.
 Most of them offer self-guided cycling holidays.
-The prices depend on the type of accommodation that you chose.
-The higher the chosen category - the better the hotels are.
+Included in such a holiday package is accommodation, a set of cycling maps and daily luggage transfer.

-If you prefer to travel in a group of like-minded cyclists or simply feel more comfortable with having a guide around, go for a guided cycling holiday (sometimes also: escorted cycling holiday).
-Again, there are holiday packages at all price levels.
-In general, local tour operators provide cycle tours at lower prices.
-Contrariwise, they usually don't have a representative in your country and so are harder to approach.
+If you prefer to travel in a group of like-minded cyclists or simply feel more comfortable with having a guide around, go for a guided cycling holiday.
+There are holiday packages at all price levels.
+In general, continental tour operators provide the tours at lower costs.

 - Eurobike (Eurofun Touristik), Obertrum/Austria: Several holiday packages differing in the length of their daily cyclelegs are available.
 Cycle from Passau to Vienna within 5 to 10 days.

-- Eurocycle (Rad & Reisen), Vienna/Austria: Designed its Danube cycle tour packages along different themes and levels of difficulty.
+- Austria Radreisen, Schärding/Austria: Designed its Danube cycle tour packages along different themes and levels of difficulty.

 - Oberösterreich Touristik, Linz/Austria: They got even more cycle tours along the Danube on offer.

-If you prefer to work with a British intermediary, have a look at Exodus, hf holidays and Headwater.
-Exodus and HF are resellers, Headwater most probably as well – meaning that a local tour operator does everything.
-There is no company representative on the bike trail.
-The advantage is that you should get a tour info package that was reviewed by a British person before.
+If you prefer booking through a UK based intermediary, have a look at Exodus, SaddleSkedaddle and Headwater.
+Exodus and Skedaddle are resellers, Headwater most probably as well – meaning that one of the local tour operators does everything.

-If you go on a self-guided tour or go completely on your own, it is recommended to start cycling in Passau within Monday to Friday.
-Many people start cycling in Passau on a Saturday or Sunday.
-So the hotels along the cycle path have peak days where many guests crash in.
-This usually makes it a bit uncomfortable for those who have not pre-booked accommodation as well as it forces tour operators to accommodate late booking guests into less convenient places.
-Additionally, you share the cycle path with more people on those peak days.
+As many people start the cycling in Passau on a weekend, hotels along the cycle path have peak days where many guests crash in.
+This often makes it a bit uncomfortable for those who have not pre-booked accommodation as well as it forces tour operators to accommodate late booking guests into less convenient places.
+You also share the cycle path with more people on those peak days.

-You may miss a few companies on this page.
-We try to list the tour operators here.
-We publish resellers only when it makes sense for our readers.
-However, feel free to tell us about a specific tour operator that should be listed here.
+You possibly miss a company or a website on this page.
+Our philosophy is that we want to list the tour operators only.
+We publish resellers additionally when it makes sense for our readers.
+Nevertheless, feel free to tell us about a tour operator that is offering either guided or self-guided cycling holidays on the Danube in Austria and should be listed on this page.